wanjawischmeier/realtime-translation-backend/README.md

   - [x] Unique host id
   - [x] Fix: Client disconnects dont get recognized correctly
   - [x] Fix: Rooms get prematurely closed upon host reconnects
-  - [ ] Fix: Multiple hosts not allowed error
-    - Very rare, have not been able to pin it down
-    - Is maybe fine for now as rooms can be restarted
   - [x] Preserve source lang across host reconnects
   - [x] Everyone should get kicked out of room if it closes
   - [ ] Fix host disconnect after long time